bitst0rm-pub/Formatter/README.md

 _Need more? see:_ [Configuration](#configuration) and [Development](#development) to add your own.

 - The table does not contain all supported languages.
-For example, `prettydiff` covers 45 languages, which would blow up the frame of this list here.
+For example, `prettydiff` supports 45 languages, which would blow up the frame of this list here.
-- Languages like `Svelte` or `Prisma` are not listed, but should work via the [prettier plugin](https://github.com/sveltejs/prettier-plugin-svelte).
+- Languages like `Svelte` or `Prisma` are not listed, but should work via the Prettier plugin system.
 Plugins like [deno](https://github.com/denoland/deno) and [dprint](https://github.com/dprint/dprint) should have the similar concept.
 - **`(BI)`** = **`(build-in)`** No installation required; specifically designed for Formatter.
 - `None` = Mostly standalone binaries.
 - `Req.` = Requirements might not be up-to-date.
+- The same list is always auto generated here: [_summary.txt](/modules/_summary.txt)

 | Languages | Beautify | Minify | Graphic | Req. | Config |
 | ------ | :------: | :------: | :------: | :------: | :------: |